- Email: firstname.lastname@example.org

 • To research how identity is affected by migration, focussing specifically on visual and material cultures.

-• To examine the role of visual art and artefacts in the ‘cultural make-up’ of migrants and how this is affected by contact with other contacts.
+• To examine the role of visual art and artefacts in the ‘cultural make-up’ and how this is affected by contact with other contacts.

 • To explore the potential of visual interpretation of cultural identities through printmaking techniques.

 My own background has given me an incentive to study this theme.
 I am a Mexican artist, who has lived in four different countries (United States, Finland, Scotland and England).
 As a result of all these transitions, I have gained an understanding of how my cultural identity has changed and the how process of repeated re-discovery has impacted my self-perception.
 Most importantly, the search for cultural identity has become manifest in my art practice since moving out of my home country.
-A key aspect of this is memory and how memory becomes implicated in the act of placing and locating communities, particularly for migrant communities who tend to be outside formal histories.
+A key aspect of this is memory and how memory becomes implicated in the act of placing.